A-M-A96/freelance/README.md

-you need these two servers to be able to run the application in you desktop:
+what you need to be able to run this project:

+1- git clone "the link of the project"

+2- cd "name of the project"

+3- you need to install the composer "for more information check https://getcomposer.org/download/ "

+4.npm install

+5- to create the database: " php bin/console doctrine:database:create "

+6- to create tables " php bin/console doctrine:schema:update --force: "

+7- to create data (random one) " composer require --dev orm-fixtures "

+finally you need to start the servers below:

 1- npm run dev-server

 2- php -S 127.0.0.1:8000 -t public

 project idea.